Ingemark/heartbeat-server/README.md

 ### Client specification

 The process starts with requesting resource URL from backend.
-Along with resource id, user authentication token and other necessary data, backend responds with: `heartbeat_token`, `heartbeat_cycle` and `progress`.
+On client's request with resource id, user authentication token and other necessary data, backend responds with: `heartbeat_token`, `heartbeat_cycle` and `progress`.

 Client saves `heartbeat_token` in local storage and begins to reproduce the resource at position defined